-Christopher Columbus (1451-1506), the Italian navigator and explorer, landing in the New World.
+First Sight of the New World'.
+Christopher Columbus, the Italian navigator & explorer (1451- 1506), is seen standing stoically in the centre of frame.
 Believing that Asia could be reached by sailing westward, Columbus won the support of King Ferdinand & Queen Isabella of Spain and on August 3rd 1492 sailed from Palos with three ships, the Nina, the Pinta and his flagship the Santa Maria.
-On October 12th land was sighted, probably San Salvador Island, and within a few weeks he had reached Cuba & Haiti, returning to Spain in March 1493.
-He made three further voyages, again to the West Indies in 1493-96, and reaching mainland South America in 1498 and 1502-04.
-Painting by Boris Plenkovich, 1966.
+On October 12th land, probably San Salvador Island, was sighted (the scene depicted here) and within a few weeks he had reached Cuba and Haiti, returning to Spain in March 1493.
+He made three further voyages to the region in 1493-96, 1498 and 1502-04.
+Lithograph by M.F.
+Tobin, 1892.

 Model release not available.
 Property release not required.